mikkokallio/dbapp-code/README.md

 ## Todo list

-* When giving invalid information in a form, show error proactively, or preserve information in fields so it doesn't have to be entered again.
-* Validate events and additional details more rigorously.
-E.g. no events occurring in the past allowed.
 * Past events should not allow registering anymore, and they should be listed under a different heading: past events.
 * Add notifications for different kinds of actions.
 * Editing event information should be possible.